jayanthkoushik/alphanet/paper/sections/2_relwork.md

 ## Long-tailed learning {#sec:relwork:longtail}

-The restrictions on low-shot learning have directly led to the new paradigm referred to as long-tailed learning, where data samples are continuously decreasing and the data distribution closely models that of the visual world.
+These restrictions on low-shot learning have directly led to the new paradigm referred to as long-tailed learning, where data samples are continuously decreasing and the data distribution closely models that of the visual world.
 Recent work achieves state-of-the-art performance on long-tailed recognition by learning multiple experts[@2021.Hwang.Cai;
 @2020.Yu.Wang].
-Both these complex ensemble methods require a two-stage training method.
-A somewhat different approach re-balances the samples at different stages of model training[@2019.Ma.Cao], while another study attempts to transfer features from common classes to rare classes[@2019.Yu.Liu], or transfer intra-class variance[@2019.Chandraker.Yin].
-However, both these approaches to knowledge transfer require complex architectures, such as a specialized attention mechanism and memory models, as in the work of @2019.Yu.Liu.
+Both of these complex ensemble methods require a two-stage training method.
+A somewhat different approach re-balances the samples at different stages of model training[@2019.Ma.Cao], attempts to transfer features from common classes to rare classes[@2019.Yu.Liu], or transfers intra-class variance[@2019.Chandraker.Yin].
+However, approaches to knowledge transfer require complex architectures, such as a specialized attention mechanism and memory models, as in the work of
+@2019.Yu.Liu.
 While most studies have largely focused on representation space transferability or complex ensembles, recent work establishes a strong baseline by exploring the potential of operating in classifier space[@2019.Kalantidis.Kang].
 Results suggest that decoupling model representation learning and classifier learning is a more efficient way to approach long-tailed learning.
 Specifically, methods normalizing classifiers and adjusting classifiers only using re-sampling strategies achieve good performance.
-Such successes in working only with classifiers support our general concept that combining strong classifiers is a natural and direct way to improve upon weak classifiers.
+Such successes in working only with classifiers support our general concept that combining strong classifiers in AlphaNet is a natural and direct way to improve upon weak classifiers.